-Farming and agriculture is an important foundation of Victoria's economy and prosperity.
-These industries form vibrant regional communities, with food and fibre employing 190,000 Victorians.
+Agriculture is an important foundation of Victoria's economy and prosperity.
+Agriculture supports vibrant regional communities, with food and fibre industries employing 190,000 Victorians.

-Much of Victoria has received below average rainfall since July 2014, and soil moisture is at record lows in areas of the state, with water levels falling.
-This is putting stress on many farmers, small businesses and rural communities, particularly in the north west.
+Much of Victoria received below average rainfall from July 2014 to May 2016, with soil moisture and water storages falling to their lowest levels on record in large areas of the state.
+This puts stress on farmers, small businesses and rural communities, particularly in the north west.

 Drought Support Fund

-- Drought Employment Program ($3.15 million) – employing farmers, farm workers and individuals affected by drought to undertake environmental projects
+- Drought Employment Program – employing farmers, farm workers and individuals affected by drought to undertake environmental projects

-- Community events ($120,000) – providing local councils with continued support to implement important community events that bring people together and promote drought impacted regions.
+- Community events funding – providing local councils with continued support to implement important community events that bring people together and promote drought impacted regions

-- new agriculture traineeships for school leavers – supporting training for school leavers in drought affected communities
+- Agriculture traineeships for 20 school leavers in drought affected communities

-- Recreational Water and Sport Grants – providing assistance for sport and recreational infrastructure projects
+- Recreational Water and Sports Grants Program – providing assistance for sport and recreational infrastructure projects